ohler55/oj/README.md

 [![Build Status](https://secure.travis-ci.org/ohler55/oj.png?branch=master)](http://travis-ci.org/ohler55/oj)

+### Current Release 2.1.8

+ - All 1.8.x versions of Ruby now have require 'rational' called.

+ - Removed the temporary GC disable and implemented mark strategy instead.

 ### Current Release 2.1.7

- - Added support for NaN and -NaN to address issue #102.
+ - Added support for NaN to address issue #102.
 This is not according to the JSON spec but seems to be expected.

  - Added require for rational if the Ruby version is 1.8.7 to address issue #104.